 Continuing or annual renewal

-Service projects involving human subjects (including grants and programs that provide services and include an evaluative component that might be determined to be research) are encouraged to contact the IRB Chair and/or submit a proposal to ensure that they are exempt from IRB review.
+Service projects involving human subjects (including grants and programs that provide services and include an evaluative component that might be determined to be research) may not meet the Federal definition of research with human subjects.
+Investigators pursuing these types of projects are encouraged to contact ORI to ensure they do not require IRB approval.

-Any research that involves more than minimal risk to respondents requires full board review.
-In most cases, the typical type of research conducted at UTC is eligible for expedited review.
-In some instances the IRB Chair or IRB Committee members may feel that an application requires a full board hearing.
+Any research that involves more than minimal risk to participants requires full board review.
+In most cases, the typical type of research conducted at UTC is eligible for exempt or expedited review.
+In some instances the IRB Chair or IRB members may feel that an application requires a full board hearing.
 In those instances, the IRB Chair will notify the principal investigator on the application and request additional information if needed.

 In some instances, faculty members may wish to require students to complete research projects in order to learn about the process of conducting research.
 These projects do not meet the definition of research as outlined in the IRB policy; however, there is a need to ensure that these class assignments do not compromise any of the principles outlined in the UTC IRB policy.
 It also is essential that students be socialized to the ethical and procedural concerns associated with institutional review practices and the need to protect human subjects.